Nexmo/station/_tutorials/fraud-scoring-and-phone-number-verification.md

 ---
-title: Phone number validation
+title: Fraud scoring and phone number verification
 products: number-insight
-description: By asking your customer to provide a phone number — and then validating the legitimacy of that number — you minimize fraud and ensure that you can easily contact that customer in the future.
+description: While it would be easy to confirm a phone number with Nexmo Verify every time a user provides you with their number this is hardly always necessary.
+By combining Nexmo Verify with Nexmo Number Insight, and applying your own fraud scoring logic, it is extremely easy to build your own fraud detection system.
 ---

 # Fraud scoring and phone number verification